Kaushald4/twf-french-translator/README.md

     <li>Clone This Repo</li>
     <li>cd into cloned repo.</li>
     <li>RUN npm i or yarn</li>
+    <li>Rename .env-sample to .env and Obtain Your Google Gemeni model API key and paste it on .env</li>
     <li>RUN npm run dev or yarn dev</li>
 </ol>